-The existing law's application of these restrictions to Internet communication is almost certainly unconstitutional even if it was limited to material that could be restricted as "harmful to minors" under the three-prong test in Ginsberg.
+The existing law's application of these restrictions to Internet communication is very likely unconstitutional and would be even if it was limited to material that could be restricted as "harmful to minors" under the three-prong test in Ginsberg.
 This treats material on the Internet as if there were no difference between a computer transmission and a book or magazine.
-But cyberspace is not like a bookstore.
+However, cyberspace is not like a book or video or video game store.
 There is no way to know whether the person receiving the "harmful" material is a minor or an adult.
-As a result, the effect of banning the computer dissemination of material "harmful to minors" is to force a provider, whether a publisher or an on-line carrier, to deny access to both minors and adults, depriving adults of their First Amendment rights.
-The U.S. Supreme Court has already declared unconstitutional two federal laws that restrict the availability of matter inappropriate for minors on the Internet.
+As a result, the effect of a blanket ban on the electronic dissemination of material "harmful to minors" is to force a content provider, whether a publisher or an on-line carrier, to either risk prosecution or restrict access to both minors and adults, thus infringing the First Amendment rights of adults.
+Online bookstores, sexual health websites, movie streaming businesses, and personal blogs would all be at risk if a minor accessed such material.

+The U.S. Supreme Court has already declared unconstitutional the Computer Decency Act (CDA), which restricted the availability to minors of "indecent" matter on the Internet.
 Reno v.
-ACLU, 117 S.Ct.
-2329 (1997); Ashcroft v.
-ACLU, 534 F.2d 181 (3d Cir 2008), cert. den.
+ACLU, 521 U.S. 844 (1997).
+Congress passed a subsequent law that banned dissemination to minors of material "harmful to minors," as defined by the three-prong test in Ginsberg, by commercial web sites on the World Wide Web.
+Mukasey v.
+ACLU, 534 F.2d 181 (3d Cir.
+2008), cert. den.
 129 Sup.
 Ct.
 1032 (2009).
-Similar state laws banning sexual speech for minors on the Internet have been ruled unconstitutional.
+In Mukasey, the court struck down the law as overbroad.
+The court found that there are less restrictive means to protect minors from "harmful to minors" speech without unduly restricting the rights of adults to access speech to which they are legally entitled.
+Similar state laws that have banned the dissemination to minors of speech with sexual content on the Internet have repeatedly been ruled unconstitutional.
 See, PSINet v.
 Chapman, 63 F.3d 227 (4th Cir.
 2004); ABFFE v.
-Dean, 342 F.3d 96 (2nd Cir 2003); Cyberspace Communications, Inc. v.
+Dean, 342 F.3d 96 (2d Cir.
+2003); Cyberspace Communications, Inc. v.
 Engler, 238 F.3d 420 (6th Cir.
 2000); ACLU v.
 Johnson, 194 F.3d 1149 (10th Cir.
 1999); Southeast Booksellers v.
 McMasters 282 F. Supp 2d 1180 (D.S.C.
 2003); American Libraries Ass'n v.
 Pataki 969 F. Supp.
 160 (S.D.
 1997); ACLU v.
 Goddard, Civ No. 00-0505 TUC AM (D. Ariz.
 2002).
 The only exceptions to these decisions have been laws that were limited to speech illegal for minors that were intended to be communicated to a person the speaker has specific, rather than general, knowledge is a minor.
 However, such laws might still be unconstitutional as a violation of the Commerce Clause of the U.S. Constitution.
-In addition to First Amendment deficiencies, the courts have also ruled that these state laws violate the Commerce Clause, which reserves to Congress the regulation of interstate commerce and prevents a state from imposing laws extraterritorially.
+In addition to First Amendment deficiencies, the courts have ruled that these state laws violate the

+Commerce Clause, which reserves to Congress the regulation of interstate commerce and prevents a state from imposing laws extraterritorially.